Skip to Main Content

 Academic Accommodations

-Academic Accommodations at CUI are:
+Academic Accommodations at Concordia are:

 • Communicated each semester to instructors via email from the DAS Coordinator